-- Fourth Graders culminate a year’s study on Texas by visiting Austin or other significant historical cities.
+- Fourth Graders culminate a year’s study on Texas by visiting historical sites in San Antonio and government agencies in Austin.

-- Fifth Graders travel to Camp Classen in Oklahoma to practice and experience the life cycle, water cycle, ecology, and habitat.
+- Fifth Graders travel to Camp Classen in Oklahoma to conduct experiments in life cycle, water cycle, ecology, and habitat.

 - Sixth Grade students investigate hands-on marine science, robotic, and maritime history programs through the Ocean Institute in California.